Todd Martin: Playing career

 In 1999, Martin had a solid year, reaching the quarterfinals of both the Australian Open and Wimbledon, and reached his second Grand Slam final at the US Open.
 Along the way, Martin had a memorable battle with Greg Rusedski in the fourth round, in which Rusedski held numerous advantages, including a two sets to love lead, serving for the match in the third set, and a 4–1 advantage in the fifth.
 Yet, Martin was able to prevail in five sets.
-Martin won 20 of the final 21 points of the match, despite playing with a heavily bandaged leg and dealing with dehydration.[2]
+Martin won 20 of the final 21 points of the match, despite playing with a heavily bandaged leg and dealing with dehydration.
 In the final, he faced Andre Agassi in a five-set contest, which Agassi eventually won.
 Martin won another singles title in Sydney that year, and reached his career-high singles ranking of No. 4.

 In 2000, Martin again turned in a strong performance at the US Open, reaching the semifinals before falling to the eventual champion, Marat Safin, in straight sets.
 As with the previous year's tournament, Martin made another grueling comeback from a two-set deficit in the fourth round, this time against Carlos Moyà.

 Martin was named the ATP's Most Improved Player in 1993, and won its Sportsmanship Award in 1993 and 1994.
 He was president of ATP Players Council for 1995–97 and 1998–99.

 From 1994 to 1996, Martin was coached by Robert Van't Hof, from 1997 to 2002, he was coached by Dean Goldfine.

 In his career, Martin won eight singles and five doubles titles.
 He retired from the professional tour in 2004.
-He is currently the CEO of the International Tennis Hall of Fame.
+He was the CEO of the International Tennis Hall of Fame until the end of 2022.
+He is currently the Tournament Director for the Western & Southern Open and is also the Head of Tennis for Beemok Sports and Entertainment.